dart-lang/language/resources/type-system/inference.md

 ## Local return type inference.

-A local function definition which has no explicit return type is subject to the same return type inference as a function expression with no typing context.
+Without null safety, a local function definition which has no explicit return type is subject to the same return type inference as a function expression with no typing context.
 During inference of the function body, any recursive calls to the function are treated as having return type `dynamic`.

-In Dart code which has opted into the NNBD semantics, local function body inference is changed so that the local function name is not considered *available* for inference while performing inference on the body.
+With null safety, local function body inference is changed so that the local function name is not considered *available* for inference while performing inference on the body.
 As a result, any recursive calls to the function for which the result type is required for inference to complete will no longer be treated as having return type `dynamic`, but will instead result in an inference failure.

 ## Local type inference